3XOR Games with Perfect Commuting Operator Strategies Have Perfect Tensor Product Strategies and are Decidable in Polynomial Time: A Detailed Overview

-\Cref{thm:IFF} implies that we could identify XOR games with value $\omega^*=1$ by solving instances of the subgroup membership problem on the group $G$.
-Unfortunately, the subgroup membership problem on the group $G$ is, in general, undecidable.\footnote{A game group $G$ with $k\geq2$ and $n\geq3$ contains $\cF_2 \times \cF_2$ as a subgroup, where $\cF_2$ is the free group on two elements.
-This group has undecidable subgroup membership problem by \cite{mihajlova1971occurrence}.} To get around this, we port the $3$XOR problem to a simpler group obtained from $G$ by modding out the normal subgroup $K$ defined in \Cref{def:K}.
-On $G/K$ the algebraic problem can be solved with a polynomial time algorithm.
+\Cref{thm:IFF,lemma:HvsHE} imply that we could identify XOR games with value $\omega^*=1$ by solving instances of the subgroup membership problem in the groups $G$ or $G^E$.
+Unfortunately, the subgroup membership problem in these groups is, in general, undecidable.\footnote{A game group $G$ with $k\geq2$ and $n\geq3$ contains $\cF_2 \times \cF_2$ as a subgroup, where $\cF_2$ is the free group on two elements.
+This group has undecidable subgroup membership problem by \cite{mihajlova1971occurrence}.
+A similar argument applies to the group $G^E$.} Instead of reasoning about this problem directly it is helpful to consider a computationally simpler subgroup membership problem obtained by modding out the group $G^E$ by the normal subgroup $K$.
+We show this simpler problem can be solved in polynomial time.

-\begin{thm} Let $\sigma, H^E, K$ be defined relative to an XOR game as described in \Cref{subsec:groups}.
-Let $[\sigma]_K$ be the coset containing $\sigma$ after modding $G^E$ out by $K$.
-Then we can check if $ \left[\sigma \right]_K \notin H^{E} \pmod{K} $ in polynomial time. \end{thm} \begin{proof} First note that $K \triangleleft \; G^E$ and $H^E < G^E$, so the question is well defined.
+\begin{thm} Let $\sigma, H^E, K$ be defined relative to an $k$XOR game as described in \Cref{subsec:groups}.
+Let $[\sigma]_K$ be the coset containing $\sigma$ after modding $G^E$ out by $K$ and let $[H^E]_K = (H^E K)/K $ be the subgroup of $G^E/K$ generated by the cosets corresponding to generators of $H^E$.
+Then we can check if $ \left[\sigma \right]_K \notin [H^{E}]_K $ in polynomial time. \end{thm} \begin{proof} First note that $K \triangleleft \; G^E$ and $H^E < G^E$, so the question is well defined.
 To show a polynomial time algorithm, note that $G^{E}/K$ is an abelian group -- in fact we have modded out by exactly the commutator subgroup of $G^E$.
-The subgroup membership problem for any abelian group can be solved in polynomial time (see \Cref{thm:SMPabelian}), so the result follows. \end{proof}
+The subgroup membership problem for any abelian group can be solved in polynomial time (see \Cref{thm:SMPabelian} in \Cref{app:AlgComb}), so the result follows. \end{proof}